hansez/hansez.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
+Howdy!
 Welcome to my page.
-I'm Hansen--a first year Masters student in the University of Washington [Statistics Department](https://stat.uw.edu/).
+I'm Hansen, a first-year Masters student in the University of Washington [Statistics Department](https://stat.uw.edu/).

-I majored in statistics with honors as an undergraduate at the UW aswell.
-My honors thesis is titled Estimating Relative Risk, advised by [Thomas Richardson](https://sites.stat.washington.edu/tsr/website/inquiry/home.php).
+I also completed my BS degree with honors at the University of Washington.
+My senior [thesis](thesis.pdf) is titled _Estimating Relative Risk_ and was advised by [Thomas Richardson](https://sites.stat.washington.edu/tsr/website/inquiry/home.php).

 I am passionate about theory that are motivated by real world problems.
 Generally, the topics that interest me include statistical & population genetics, epidemiology, causal inference and estimation theory.
 But my journey is only beginning, so don't hesitate to contact me with interesting conversation, new topics or fun opportunities!